ccb-hms/edw_acs/README.md

     * **-p, --pwd: _str_** The password you defined in step 4, with the -e option.

     * **-ip, --ipaddress: _str_** The ip address that the sql1 container is using.
-You can find this by running
+You can find this by running the following commands in your terminal:
     ```sh
     docker network list
     ```
-    to find the name of your sql1 network (usuall it is 'bridge') then use
+    to find the name of your sql1 network (usuall it is 'bridge') then use:
     ```sh
     docker network inspect bridge
     ```